forensic-police-sketch-eyes-990x358

 Forensic sketch artists are encouraged to practice their craft whenever possible and stay current with professional development opportunities, workshops, and lectures by leading professional forensic artists.

-Gil Zamora, a forensic sketch artist based out of San Jose, California, who is famous for his role in the Dove Real Beauty Sketch video series, has trademarked an interview technique called Compositure, which utilizes cognitive psychology to recreate a sketch from an eye-witness’s memory rather than traditional memory recall techniques.
-He gives talks on forensic sketching interview techniques and is currently writing a book about what he’s learned in his 17-year career as a police artist.
+Gil Zamora, a forensic sketch artist based out of San Jose, California, who is famous for his role in the Dove Real Beauty Sketch video series, has trademarked an interview technique called Compositure, which utilizes cognitive psychology to recreate a sketch from an eyewitness’s memory rather than traditional memory recall techniques.
+He gives talks on forensic sketching, interview techniques, and is a Justice Studies and Forensic Sciences lecturer at San Jose State University.

 The multidisciplinary nature of forensic sketch artist careers means that individuals engaged in this work should be ready to solve problems using skills from various fields, from art to science.
 Here is a list of typical tasks and responsibilities a forensic sketch artist requires.